m1cr0lab-gamebuino/gb-images/en/2-display-modes.md

 Well, let's get back to our little calculation… If we want to use the entire RGB565 color space with a resolution of 160x128 pixels, we need a **40k** graphics buffer… Now, you probably know that the META only has **32k** of RAM.
 So we have a big problem: how to fit 40k into 32k?

 The graphic buffer of `gb.display` simply does not allow it.
 This is precisely why this display mode cannot be handled by the `gb.display` API.
-It's not impossible in the absolute… but you have to trick it… and use the `gb.tft` API, which is much more rudimentary, and therefore more complicated to use.
+It's not impossible in the absolute… but you have to use tricks… and use the `gb.tft` API, which is much more rudimentary, and therefore more complicated to use.
 That's why this display mode is reserved for the initiated.  <i class="far fa-smile-wink"></i>

 Well, what about the other modes?